ericwlange/AndroidJSCore/README.md

 reason your project isn't working because of this, you can link the lib back in with this option.

-`--enable-jit` will allow architectures that build with just-in-time compilation to use it.
-This should theoretically significantly improve the speed of JavaScript execution, however as of the release of AndroidJSCore 2.0, enabling this flag on arm, at least, causes the app to crash on load.
+`--disable-jit` will disable just-in-time compilation for all architectures.
+Currently, it is disabled by default for `armeabi` and `mips` because they will not even compile, and it is turned off for `armeabi-v7a` because it causes the app to crash on load.
 In subsequent releases, I will try to get this to work.
+This should theoretically significantly improve the speed of JavaScript execution, and is currently enabled by default for `x86` and the 64-bit arches.

+`--force-jit` will force enable just-in-time compilation even for arches that don't work.
+Don't use this option unless you are trying to debug JIT.
+This option overrides `--disable-jit` if used together.

 You may also specify target architectures explicitly.
 Currently, `armeabi`, `armeabi-v7a`, `x86` and `mips` build by default, but if you just want to build for a subset of these ABIs,